-Without diversity maximization in Sim training, the trajectories can shrink close to a single one and hinder fine-tuning in Lab.
-However, we also find that in Advanced-Env, PAC{\myspace}Base and PAC{\myspace}RP (distribution of policy) perform worse than Base and RP (single policy).
-We find that high diversity without shielding may hinder training progress. \item We find that adding latent distribution to the backup policy introduces difficulty during Sim training, and leading to similar, if not worse, performance and safety at test time.
+Without diversity maximization in Sim training, the resulting trajectories can concentrate close to a single one and hinder downstream fine-tuning in Lab.
+However, we also find that in Advanced-Env, PAC{\myspace}Base and PAC{\myspace}RP (distribution over policies) perform worse than Base and RP (single policy).
+We find that high diversity without shielding may hinder training progress due to frequent safety violations interfering with strategy exploration. \item We find that adding latent distribution to the backup policy introduces difficulty during Sim training, and leading to similar, if not worse, performance and safety at test time.
 We suspect that PAC{\myspace}Shield{\myspace}Both would take more samples to converge well in training and requires more careful tuning of hyperparameters.
-Following discussions focus on results of PAC{\myspace}Shield{\myspace}Perf. \item Compared to other Labs, violation ratios in Advanced-Realistic tend to be higher, although our methods still reduce safety violations by 20-25$\%$.
+Following discussions focus on results of PAC{\myspace}Shield{\myspace}Perf, in which only the performance policy is conditioned on the latent variable. \item Compared to other Labs, violation ratios in Advanced-Realistic tend to be higher, although our methods still reduce safety violations by 20-25$\%$.
 Also, there are few unfinished trials at test time (the robot neither reaches the target nor collides with obstacles).
-Given the tight spacing in realistic indoor environment (Fig.~\ref{fig:backup_critic}b), the non-trivial dimensions of the quadruped robot, and the complex visuals, the backup policy can fail to ensure safety in some environments.
-In Sec.~\ref{sec:hj_risk_comparison} we discuss the challenges in more details and highlight how the value threshold used in shielding can affect performance and safety, opening up future directions that possibly alleviate the issue. \end{enumerate}
+Given the tight spacing in realistic indoor environment (Fig.~\ref{fig:backup_critic}b), the non-trivial dimensions of the quadruped robot, and the complex visuals, the backup policy can fail to ensure safety in some environments. \end{enumerate}